quorten/quorten-blog1/_posts/2020-04-26-revisit-mic-osc.md

 output.
 A USB audio device that provides both an audio output and a microphone input is really handy and really cheap for this specific purpose.

+However, if you do modulate a low frequency waveform, please note that you will not be able to determine if the input is positive or negative by analyzing the output.
+If you want to know the polarity, you can setup two polarized modulator circuits and determine which one results in a signal.
+So, you have to determine the polarity via a manual configuration switch flip which of the two signals is forwarded, two microphone inputs, or just try flipping around the test terminals manually.